jojoqc/projects/web3/README.md

 # 🏗️ Web3 Project Portfolio

-This repository serves as a curated index of my Web3 development experience.
+This repository serves as a snapshot of my journey and hands-on work in Web3 development.
 Each project is an independent repository, linked below with key details and learnings.

 ### Focus Areas
 - **Smart Contract Development**